Sustainable Supply Chains (SSC) is a blog and newsletter by me (Kellen Betts) that explores the sustainability of global supply chains.

 SSC is a new format that merges my weekly newsletter Supply Chain Weekly with in-depth articles previously published as Manifold.

 I strive to be objective, balanced, and thorough.
-In some cases my thinking and writing here is unpolished.
-I am the writer and editor.

 I am also writing a book on the subject.
 Some of my writing here is extracted from that effort when I feel there is material that can stand on its own as a newsletter/blog post without decoupling it from the context it came from in the book.
 As a subscriber you get a preview of that project and I will update you on my progress.